chipbeatty/twn-devops-bootcamp/notes/04 - Build Tools and Package Manager Tools.md

 14. Cloned react.js project
 15. Node and NPM was already installed and updated
 16. Ran project and result: Server listening on the port::3080

+Build Tools

+1. JAR or WAR file
+2. Maven (XML) or Gradle (Groovy)

+Run the project:
+java -jar build/libs/java-app-1.0-SNAPSHOT.jar
+java -jar target/java-maven-app-1.1.0-SNAPSHOT.jar

+Building JS apps

+1. Use ZIP or TAR file
+2. NPM or YARN package managers

+- not build tools but package managers

+3. NPM install

+Run the app on the server:

+1. Install dependencies
+2. Unpack zip/tar
+3. Run the app

+Packaging code (2 Ways)

+1. Package frontend and backend separately
+2. Common artificate file

+For React project

+1. CD into api folder
+2. Run npm install
+3. Run npm run build

+Python uses Pip package manager

+Docker elimates need to use repositories

+- no need to install dependencies
+- no need to use zip or tar files
+- Docker image is an artifact
+- no need to install npm or java on the server
+- pass env variables to image
+- still need to build application

+Tools needed for CICD:

+1. npm/yarn test or gradle/mvn test
+2. docker build